HPCE/hpce-2018-cw3/readme.md

 ### Debug output

-In this particular exercise, you shouldn't encounter too many probles, but one useful feature of modern GPUs is that they allow debugging output, even from within kernels running in the GPU.
+In this particular exercise, you shouldn't encounter too many problems, but one useful feature of modern GPUs is that they allow debugging output, even from within kernels running in the GPU.
 In OpenCL 1.2 the printf support is enabled by default, but for other